Updates to Figma's pricing, seats, and billing experience

 Now that admins have upfront approval over seat upgrades by default, approved seats are included in your next invoice with prorated pricing, based on the date they were approved until the end of the annual subscription term.

-You’ll still get quarterly invoices every 3, 6, and 9 months of your annual subscription term, but there won't be user-driven upgrades to review during that period.
+You’ll still get quarterly invoices every three months, but there won't be user-driven upgrades to review during that period.

 Example